 It also means there are no lease payments to be made, and 39% of the money raised from camp ground fees in Kakadu goes to lease payments to the traditional owners.

 Kakadu have tried to pass the risk of crocodiles onto the visitors, by saying that anywhere you swim is done at your own risk.
 Litchfield is completely different; they say here’s where you can swim, and here’s where you shouldn’t.
+If you want to know more about staying safe, read Crocodile Safety in the NT.

 I spoke to one of the rangers about this, and he said they do risk analysis, and depending on what the lawyers have to say, don’t try and pass the risk onto visitors.
 No doubt the geography plays a huge role in the risk between each park, but I found it very fascinating how differently it was treated.